b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

-It turns out that you don't have to declare function types in Julia (just like in the case of variables, see @sec:julia_optional_type_declaration) and a function still may work just fine.
+It turns out that you don't have to declare function types in Julia (just like in the case of variables, see @sec:julia_optional_type_declaration) and a function may work just fine.

 Still, a die hard 'typist' (if I may call a person this way) would probably use so called generic types, like